EnCiv/civil-server/doc/Install.md

     "path": "/join",
 ```

-Just take the url part, like "what-is-democracy" and add either localhost:3011 or https://undebate-[something unique].herokuapp.com at the beginning and you will be able to check it out.
+Just take the url part, like "what-is-democracy" and add either localhost:3011 or https://undebate-[something unique].herokuapp.com at the beginning, and you will be able to check it out.

 # Prettier